sbs-app/mobile-app/README.md

 # Frameworks & Technologies
 ClassMate is built using the Flutter framework, the Dart programming language, and Firebase as the backend.
+For video meetings, ClassMate uses the open-source Jitsi Meet SDK.

 # Running the App
 To run the app, you need to have the Flutter SDK installed on your computer.
 You can follow the instructions for installation on the Flutter website.